NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	and mixed with Pokémon Emerald (2004, GBA).
 	We have taken the essence of Zelda: a Link to the Past and added our personal touch: an amazing journey to the Pokémon World.
 Link will become the best Pokémon trainer after fighting against some of them with his sword on his hand.
-Ganon has rapped the princess Zelda and you will have to do this travel to rescue her.
+Ganon has kidnapped the princess Zelda and you will have to do this travel to rescue her.